Applicants Schools Enterprise Media About Find a course Apply

 Career opportunities

-Legal practitioner; legal counsel in banking and finance, government sector, media and corporations; academic; journalist; politician; a variety of roles in advertising and promotions, corporate communication, events and entertainment; international marketing; management; market research and consulting; marketing; media planning; public relations; recruitment; retailing; tourism.
+Solicitor, Barrister, in-house legal counsel in banking and finance, government sector, media and corporations; judge’s associate and research assistant; academic; journalist; politician, a variety of roles in advertising and promotions, corporate communication, events and entertainment, international marketing, management, market research and consulting, marketing, media planning, public relations, recruitment, promotions and communications

 Professional recognition